Cantemo logging

-By default, portal comes with built in logging to syslog.
+By default, Cantemo comes with built in logging to syslog.
 The log level can be configured in System Settings under the Admin menu.

 Advanced configuration